RecordPlayerAdvice.comUpdated February 2026

 Both last for years with basic care.

-Model Comparison: Entry Level
+Entry Level (~£300)

 The Planar 1 has no built-in preamp.
 Pure simplicity.
 Outstanding sound for the price.
-The carbon Rega Carbon cartridge performs above its class.
+The Rega Carbon cartridge performs above its class.
 Setup is minimal.

 The Debut III includes more finish options and the Ortofon OM 5E cartridge.
 Similar sound quality with more visual choices.
 Optional preamps available.